chanmol1999/Shabd/README.md

 #### Rules for contribution
 * Raise an issue before making PR.
 * Make all the PR's in development branch.
-* Contact the mentors at Gitter or Slack channel before contributing.
+* Do contact the mentors at Gitter or Slack channel before contributing.

 ### Team Members
 * Amartya Mondal